2015 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2016 - Present

-The standard clad 2015-S proof PR70 reaches $171, while the 2015-D MS67 represents the entry point at $61.
-This ten-fold price gap between MS67 and MS68 Denver examples demonstrates how single grade differences create dramatic value variations in modern Kennedy collecting.
+The clad 2015-S proof PR70 Deep Cameo reaches $171, while the 2015-D MS67 represents the more accessible entry point at $61.
+That nearly ten-fold price jump between MS67 and MS68 Denver examples illustrates precisely how dramatically condition rarity determines value in modern Kennedy collecting.

 History Of The 2015 Half Dollar

-The Kennedy half dollar series originated in 1964, following President Kennedy’s assassination on November 22, 1963.
-President Johnson authorized the new design on December 30, 1963, replacing Benjamin Franklin’s image.
+The Kennedy half dollar series launched in 1964 following President Kennedy’s assassination on November 22, 1963.
+President Lyndon Johnson formally authorized the new design on December 30, 1963, replacing the Benjamin Franklin half dollar that had been struck since 1948.

 Also Read: Top 35 Most Valuable Franklin Half Dollar Worth Money (1948 – 1963)